hyprxlabs/hyprx-dotnet-pulumi/sdk/PulumiGen/PRD.md

 then the file should be called StorageAccountExtensions and live with in the Pulumi.AzureNative.Storage namespace and be saved to the subfolder "Storage" e.g. `./sdk/AzureNative/src/Storage/StorageAccountExtensions.g.cs`

-The constructor should be inspected and based upon the arguments in the constructor, static methods called new will be generated using new "extension" keyword in C#. see extension members:
+The constructor should be inspected and based upon the arguments in the constructor, static methods called `New` will be generated using new "extension" keyword in C#. see extension members:
 <https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods>